ValeriaKharchenko/social_network/README.md

         [ FIX IT]
         [ ] - Need to fix event responses (I think it dosen't read different event statuses right.
 With 2 different event , they change each other to status != status (reverse each other))

-        [ SOMEWHAT OPTIONAL ]
-        [x] - join group component
-            [ ] - have to know which group I sended request (Isn't changeing status for every group) ** CAN DO [ ] --- Need to know that request was sent somehow from back and change button OTHERWISE add just to session **

     <!-- Notifications -->
         [ ] - Notification tabs (bell Icon) [ OPTIONAL ] -->  with number ( how many notification user has)